Majjoodaty/MinTrianglePath/README.md

 11 is a path down the left hand edge of the triangle.
 A minimal path is defined as one whose sum of values in its nodes is no greater than for any other path through the triangle.
 In this case, 7 + 6 + 3 + 2 = 18 is the minimal path.
-2 2 You can assume that there will be only
-We can store the triangle in a text file with each row on a separate one minimal path line, and spaces between the numbers**
+The triangle is stored in a text file with each row on a separate line, and spaces between the numbers.**

 ## How it works
 The program takes as an input a text_file name from the console and print out the minimal path.